RomuloBraga92/RomuloBraga92/README.md

 - :books: Graduated by **IME** and an eternal web/mobile development student!

 - ⚡ Fun facts:
-  - Graduated Telecommunication Engineer 📡
+  - Graduated in Telecommunication Engineering 📡
   - Zouk and Bachata dancer 🕺🏻
   - Fitness addicted 🏋🏻
   - Always is coffee time ☕